theoretick/limitlessc/_posts/2012-04-30-becoming-the-spy-you-always-wanted-to-be.md

 ---
 layout: post
-title: Become the Spy you have Always Wanted to be
+title: become the spy you have always wanted to be
 date: 2012-04-30
 category: writing
 tags: